 - Aquatic & Reptile Center (ARC): Walk down a flight of stairs to the basement of the Aquatic & Reptile Center and see how the thousands of gallons of ARC exhibit water is maintained.
 Get an up close look at the filtration system and fish quarantine area.
 The ARC basement is also the winter home to our tortoises.

 - Winter Quarters: Go underground from the Big Cats building and see where our warm-weather animals live during the cold winter months.
 See our hoof-stock animals in their heated environment.

-All tours are included in regular Zoo admission, and are conducted on a first come first serve basis.
-Admission is $11.75 for adults, juniors (ages 3-12) is $8.75, seniors (age 60 and over) are $10.25; parking is $12.
+Our dedicated and specially trained Zoo Pride volunteers will serve as tour guides for Behind the Scenes Weekend.
+Guests are encouraged to ask questions.
+Due to the nature of some tours, several locations are not handicapped accessible.
+All tours are included in regular Zoo admission, and are conducted on a first come, first serve basis. $11.75 admission for adults, $8.75 for juniors (ages 3-12), $10.25 for seniors (age 60 and over); $12 for parking.
 Milwaukee County residents with proper identification receive $1.75 off regular Zoo admission.